Jovit Baldivino

 Jovit Lasin Baldivino (October 16, 1993 – December 9, 2022) was a Filipino singer and actor.
 He was the first winner of the reality talent competition show Pilipinas Got Talent in 2010.

-Early life
+Early life and education

 Jovit Lasin Baldivino was born on October 16, 1993, to Hilario and Cristeta Baldivino.
 He came from a poor family living in Batangas.
 He had four siblings, one of whom died in March 2020.
 He used to sell siomai at a market after school to sustain his studies and help his family.